Updated on July 20, 2023

 - Substance abuse

-How Does a Parent Know It’s Time to Set Up an Intervention for their Troubled Teen?
+How Does a Parent Know It’s Time to Set Up an Intervention for Troubled Teen?

 In Ted and Julie’s case, they waited until Travis threatened to physically harm them.
 Several years of counseling and medication did not help Travis.
 Nor did it help that the older teen who may have been partially responsible for Travis’ behavior had neglectful parents.